-Freshmen, throughout the year, four times a week.
+Freshmen, four times a week, first term.

-MATHEMATICS B.-Trigonometry and Analytic Geometry.
-Trigonometry offers the best opportunity for practical application of any of the mathematical branches, and as soon as the formulae for the solution of triangles and the use of the Tables have been learned, original problems for which the student secures data himself are used altogether.
-Surveying is given the male students, with field work as supplementary to their work in Trigonometry.
+MATHEMATICS B.-Trigonometry.
+As this subject offers the best opportunity for practical application of any of the branches of Mathematics, as soon as the formulae for the solution of triangles and the use of Tables have been learned, original problems for which the student secures the data himself are introduced.
+Surveying with field work is given to the young men.